Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: System Design

 ``The Duel'' is a competitive gameplay mode pitting two players against each other in magical combat.
-It expands on ``The Training'' mechanics (see Figure~\ref{fig:gameplay}b), transitioning from player-versus-AI to player-versus-player.
+It expands on ``The Training'' mechanics, transitioning from player-versus-AI to player-versus-player (see Fig.~\ref{fig:gameplay}b).
 Drawing inspiration from Harry Potter's classic Wizard Dueling\footnote{\url{https://harrypotter.fandom.com/wiki/Duelling}, visited on October 25, 2024}, players use wands to cast spells and fight each other, incorporating dodgeball-like body movements to avoid attacks.
 This simulates future scenarios where MRHMD users might encounter each other on the street for impromptu duels.

-The user interaction flow of "The Duel" is similar to "The Training" with additional connection and collocation steps: First, two human players launch the game app on both their watches and iPhones.
-The host player selects "The Duel" mode and displays a QR code on his/her phone screen.
+\paragraph{Game flow of ``The Duel''} First, two human players launch the game app on both their watches and iPhones.
+The host player selects ``The Duel'' mode.
+A QR code is displayed on the phone.
 The client player scans the host's QR code with their iPhone.
-After confirming the connection, both players insert their iPhones into their HoloKit headsets.
+After confirming the connection, both players insert their iPhones into their headsets.
 Once wearing the headsets, the two players face each other and click their Apple Watches to start the game round.
-At the audio cue "1, 2, 3, start!" the players cast spells, dodge, and counterattack.
-We observed that players often make dramatic movements to avoid being hit.
+Upon the audio cue ``1, 2, 3, start!'' the players cast spells, dodge, and counterattack.
 Players earn one point by completely breaking their opponent's mixed reality shield.
 Each round lasts 90 seconds, and the player with the most shield breaks wins.

-After the round, players can check their Apple Watch to see their winning points, hitting rate, estimated moving distance, and estimated calories burned.
-We selected 90-second rounds to create a mild exertion game suitable for players with average fitness levels, burning approximately 10 kilocalories per round (see Figure \ref{fig:userflowdragon}(e)).
-Note that Apple Watch calorie estimates are not accurate enough for scientific cardio research.
+After each round, players can check their Apple Watch to see their score, hit rate, estimated distance moved, and estimated calories burned.
+We observed that players often make dramatic movements to avoid being hit.
+Thus, we selected 90-second rounds to create a mild exertion game suitable for players with average fitness levels, burning approximately 10 kilocalories per round (see Fig.~\ref{fig:userflowdragon}e).